gladish/autobus/README.md

 2. https://www.raspberrypi.com/products/raspberry-pi-5
 3. https://www.raspberrypi.com/products/camera-module-3
 4. 5200 mAh Anker USB power bank

+#### Functional Requirements

+- The bus can boot Linux, and I can control servos from software running on Linux.
+- I can attach Ethernet for networking.
+- The servo driver is connected to the Raspberry Pi.
+- The servos do not need to be specialized bus servos.
+The bus already has an electronic speed controller.
+-
 I’m not sure how long that power bank will last, but I have a USB power meter I can use to measure runtime before the Pi shuts down from low power.

 Here’s the Raspberry Pi 5 booted from the Anker power bank: